Loop inflection-point inflation: Inflationary scale and fine-tuning

 It is important to note here that the assumption of slow-roll is not always justified in inflection-point inflation models.
-This is because the potential near the inflection-point is so flat that the system may depart from slow-roll and temporarily engage into so-called ultra-slow-roll inflation \cite{usr}\footnote{We would like to thank C.~Germani for pointing this out.}.
+This is because the potential near the inflection-point is so flat that the system may depart from slow-roll and temporarily engage into so-called ultra-slow-roll (USR) inflation \cite{usr}\footnote{We would like to thank C.~Germani for pointing this out.}.
 This can have profound implications on the calculation of inflationary observables and may invalidate our findings (as well as those of most of the inflection-point literature).
 However, this danger can by averted if we assume that the inflaton lies initially near the inflection point with small enough kinetic density.
 In Ref.~\cite{USR} it is shown that, when the original kinetic density satisfies the bound \mbox{$\rho_{\rm kin}\leq(V'm_P)^2/6V$} at the inflection point, then slow-roll inflation begins immediately and all our findings are reliable.
 In our model \mbox{$V\sim\beta\,m_P^4$} and it can be easily shown that \mbox{$V'(\phi_f)\sim\beta\delta\,m_P^3$}.
 This means that, if the inflaton starts near $\phi_f$ with kinetic density \mbox{$\rho_{\rm kin}\lesssim\beta\delta^2 m_P^4$} then slow-roll inflation begins immediately and our findings are fine.
 Putting in the numbers, we find \mbox{$\rho_{\rm kin}^{1/4}\lesssim10^{11}\,$GeV}, i.e. a factor of $10^3$ smaller than the energy scale of inflation.
+In Fig. \ref{fig:newgraph} we track the evolution of the inflaton field and slow-roll parameters during inflation to demonstrate the avoidance of USR for negligible initial kinetic energy densities at the inflection point.
 Note that the issue of the initial conditions of inflation is academic because of the no-hair theorem, which demonstrates that memory of the initial conditions is lost once the inflationary attractor is attained.